wilsonespina/PORTFOLIO_WDI_GROUP_PROJECT/README.md

 ### Difficulties
 1. **Working on the same code** - This was the first time any of our team had used GitHub to work on the same code at the same time.
 Becasue of this, it took a while to get used to the git flow where we would work on our own branches, push to the development branch and deal with merge conflicts.
 This was a great learning experience as it demonstrated the importance of communication and sharing exactly which parts of the code everyone's working on.
 2. **Spotify app issues** - One of the main features that made part of our Minimum Viable Product (MVP), was to allow users to listen to songs through Spotify.
-We found that
-3. **Duplicate classes affecting CSS styling** -
-4. **Not understanding what the true MVP was** -
+Before we started coding, we were unaware that Spotify had recently updated the way OAuth works with their app.
+Unfortunately for us, they made it more difficult than they had previously and their documentation wasn't as detailed as it could be.
+This led to many more extra hours spent on this than we had planned, but ws a valuable experience in project planning and aloowing for these sorts of delays
+3. **Duplicate classes affecting CSS styling** - When it came to the CSS styling phase, we all worked on separate pages and hadn't decided on a naming convention beforehand.
+This led to some duplicate class names and meant that we had top rework the code when merging everything.
+This added a delay in submitting our final product and meant it was really down to the wire for our final submission!
+4. **Not understanding what the true MVP was** - At the start of the project, the original idea for the site was that users could use Spotify to recommend songs to each other before gigs/festivals.
+However when as the app developed, we pivotted on this idea and instead made the site load in a few songs from the relevant artist.
+There were a few other ideas we pivotted on along the way making it difficult to understand what we needed to acheive at a basic level.
+If we were to build the app again, I would definitely have recommended that we all agree as a team what the MVP would be at an early stage so we all know what we needed to produce and when.
+5. **Deploying on Heroku** - When we reached the deployment phase, we found several issues when deploying to Heroku.
+This meant a fair amount of time having to correct bits of code that were flagged up in the CLI.

+We also had several successes along the way and managed to provide a working app at the end of our project deadline.

 ### Project Successes
-1. Managing to incorporate three different APIs and having them work together.
+1. **Managing to incorporate three different APIs and having them work together** - We had 3 API's in total all working in conjunction with one another.
-2. Creating and running tests for the first time.
+2. **Creating and running tests for the first time** - This was a great way to learn how to write tests and run them successfully on my own app.
+3. **Maintaining a simple style throughout the site** - The final
+4. **Getting the Spotify API to work (in the end)** - Although we had problems with setting up Spotify, we eventually got it working.

 ## FEATURES BACKLOG
-1. Adding Google Places to the site to help users find out if there's restaurants/bars near the gig location.
+1. Adding Google Places to help users find out if there's restaurants/bars near the gig location.
 2. Running more tests and correcting the 14 pending test that I had already written.
 3. Add a customised favicon to the site.
-4. Add an option for users to
+4. Add an option for users to choose different event types, not just pop gigs in London.